 JD/MA, University of Pittsburgh School of Arts and Sciences and the Center for Bioethics and Health Law

 The School of Law and the School of Arts and Sciences (A&S) offer a joint degree program in law and bioethics.
 Graduates of the program receive the Juris Doctor (JD) degree, the basic professional degree in law, and the Master of Arts (MA) degree from FAS, in bioethics.
-The joint degree program is directed by Alan Meisel, JD, in cooperation with Lisa S. Parker, PhD, who directs the interdisciplinary Master of Arts in Bioethics.
+The joint degree program is directed by Greer Donley, JD, in cooperation with Lisa S. Parker, PhD, who directs the interdisciplinary Master of Arts in Bioethics.

 The joint degree program has been established in recognition of the extensive and increasing overlap between law and bioethics.
 The objective of this educational program is to prepare graduates with an interdisciplinary background in law and bioethics so they can address those issues and situations that require knowledge of and expertise in both.
 Graduates will be academically prepared for professional roles as bioethicists in health care institutions, in public policy working for government or philanthropic organizations, or in the practice of law, for example, giving counsel to health care institutions.